-Although there were several obstacles while performing a comprehensive analysis of learning rates for energy technologies, it can be said that, despite the differences in variables, learning effects can always be observed, and they are within a certain range.
-Thus, it can be stipulated that, for similar technologies, a similar reduction in costs can be achieved.
+Although there were several obstacles while performing a comprehensive analysis of learning rates for energy technologies, it can be said that, despite the differences in variables, learning effects can

-While Table 4-2 includes several references for technological learning of carbon capture technologies, it is necessary to mention that those values cover only the exploitation of CO_2 from flue gases in industrial applications.
+While Table 4-2 includes several references for technological learning of carbon capture technologies, it is necessary to mention that those values cover only the exploitation of CO2 from flue gases in industrial applications.
 This primarily means carbon capture from industrial combustion and other carbon emitting processes as a method for reducing the greenhouse gas (GHG) emissions.
-While the suitability of these, mostly fossil, carbon sources as a feedstock for renewable product, like SNG, can be discussed, the far less questionable renewable resources for CO_2 , including biogas upgradation, ethanol production, or direct air capture, are not part of these research results.
+While the suitability of these, mostly fossil, carbon sources as a feedstock for renewable product, like SNG, can be discussed, the far less questionable renewable resources for CO2, including biogas upgradation, ethanol production, or direct air capture, are not part of these research results.
 For those sources, a general literature review on observable learning rates was not constructed due to the following reasons:

 - Even if some technologies used for separating carbon from flue gases can be reused in a similar way for other diluted or high purity sources, the variety of potential applications (renewable and non-renewable) is huge.
 Beyond that, the capture efficiencies and therefore the costs are highly dependent on initial CO2 concentration and impurities in the raw gas.
 Therefore, while a general prediction about learning rates would not be meaningful, an individual investigation for all potential resources is not feasible. - Currently, in the early state of CCU, carbon capture from industrial processes is performed as a process step mandatory to meet requirements of the core product of the individual process, irrespective of whether it is the achievement of emission targets (e.g., in power plants) or upgradation of product gases for further usage (e.g., biogas upgrading).
 Hence, investment costs for carbon capture or separation technologies cannot be separated from actual plant costs as they are a part of the process. - If CO2 is treated as a mere operating resource for PtG plants, independent of the original source process, then an investigation of cost reduction potentials based on learning curves would seem principally conceivable.
-However, in this case, it has to be considered that those cost reductions are not only dependent on technological learning but also on a wide variety of additional parameters particularly emerging from the following regulatory frameworks: - o Development of costs for emission certificates - Profitability for the "producer" of CO2 - Utilization of CO2 in other technologies besides PtG - o Differentiation of fossil and renewable carbon sources
+However, in this case, it has to be considered that those cost reductions are not only dependent on technological learning but also on a wide variety of additional parameters particularly emerging from the following regulatory frameworks: - Development of costs for emission certificates - o Profitability for the "producer" of CO2 - Utilization of CO2 in other technologies besides PtG - o Differentiation of fossil and renewable carbon sources

 Consequently, within this deliverable, the learning curve effects for carbon capture technologies were not further investigated.
-The costs for CO_2 as an operating resource for the PtG process have been included in the calculation, when necessary, as current costs, as stated in chapter 5.3, with a focus on technologies used in the project STORE&GO.
+The costs for CO2 as an operating resource for the PtG process have been included in the calculation, when necessary, as current costs, as stated in chapter 5.3, with a focus on technologies used in the project STORE&GO.